• Skip to main content

 Covent Garden Shopping District in Lo

-Covent Garden is not only an excellent place to people watch, but also great for shopping.
+Covent Garden is an excellent place to people watch and it’s great for shopping.
 Several boutique shops line the square adding to the lively atmosphere.

 5. Walking London’s Royal Parks